Poems, Recordings, and Other Resources

 - Oriole Feshbach’s “Luminations” series: inspired by “The Auroras of Autumn”

-- David Hockney’s “The Blue Guitar” series at the Museum of Fine Arts, Houston: inspired by “The Man With the Blue Guitar”
+- David Hockney’s “The Blue Guitar” series: inspired by “The Man With the Blue Guitar”

 - D.B.
 Johnson’s portrait of Wallace Stevens